 A health care agent is also called a health care proxy.
 This person will act only when you are not able to.

 Your family members may be uncertain or disagree about the type of medical care you should receive.
 Decisions about your medical care may then be made by doctors, hospital administrators, a court-appointed guardian, or judges.

 A health care agent, chosen by you, can help your providers, family, and friends make decisions during a stressful time.

 Your agent's duty is to see that your wishes are followed.
 If your wishes are not known, your agent should try to decide what you want.

 Health care agents are not required, but they are the best way to be sure your wishes for health care treatment are followed.

 What Can a Health Care Agent Do?

-If you do not have a living will or an advanced directive, your health care agent will be the one to help your health care providers make important choices.
+If you do not have a living will or an advanced directive, your health care agent will be the one to help your providers make important choices.